rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 The project had a total of 447 core contributors as of 2016.
 Dahl was employed by Joyent during much of Node’s development, and Joyent continues to sponsor Node.
 Joyent has raised in the neighborhood of $100 million in venture capital and has an employee headcount in excess of 120.

 <a target="_blank" href="http://venturebeat.com/2013/09/18/can-this-startup-steal-node-from-joyent-vcs-bet-8m-on-it/">
-A VentureBeat article in 2013</a> writes "Two programmers named Ben Noordhuis and Bert Belder have founded a new company called
+A VentureBeat article in 2013</a> writes
+"Two programmers named Ben Noordhuis and Bert Belder have founded a new company called
 <a target="_blank" href="https://www.strongloop.com/">StrongLoop</a>.
 And they’re apparently attempting to hijack the Node brand and community for themselves."

-Strongloop supports Express and LoopBack framework.
+Strongloop supports Express and LoopBack frameworks.
 <a target="_blank" href="https://strongloop.com/strongblog/node-js-community-ibm-acquisition/">
 On 10 Sep 2015</a>, StrongLoop was acquired as IBM API Connect, which focuses on API lifecycle.

 <hr />

 <a name="LTS"></a>